Chippewa-Levy-Committee/blog/_posts/2022-10-08-a-deeper-look-at-the-financial-comparisons.md

 To give a sense of comparision, in Ohio the average expenditure per pupil is $11,246, and in Wayne County it's slightly higher at $11,376.
 Not only is Chippewa spending the least amount of money per pupil in Wayne County, it's over 12% under the state and local average, and only 1 of 4 county schools that spend less than the state average.

-If we look specifically on the funding brought in by the School District Income Tax which is up for renewal, it provides the school district about $2.2 million, or 15% of it's annual revenue.
-If the income tax would be non-renewed, this would lower our per pupil expenditures to approximately to $8,064.
+The funding brought in by the School District Income Tax, which is up for renewal, provides the school district about $2.2 million, or 15% of it’s annual revenue.
+If the Income Tax were not to be renewed, the loss of income from our district of 1,223 students would reduce our per pupil expenditures to approximately $8,064.
 Not only would this be significantly lower than the state average and the county average, but only [one school district in Ohio is that low](https://reportcard.education.ohio.gov/district/finance/049668), and they aren't in the top 20% in academic performance index.

 Next is looking at the tax burden on each of us.
 If we look at a household with a district median household (earned) income of $66,750 ( based on the 2020 U.S. Census data ) and who own a home valued at $200,000, we see Chippewa at the bottom end of other county districts.